JoseAlbel/JoseAlbel/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F7ED16&center=true&vCenter=true&width=446&lines=%3CHello+Coders%2F%3E)](https://git.io/typing-svg)

+ 💻 MERN Stack Development.

+  🔍 Testing with Jest, Testing Library and Cypress.

+ 📚 I am looking for new projects to collaborate on.

+ 🌟 I love doing Clean Code and Good Practices.

+ 📈 Perfection, Efficient and Results-Driven.

+ 🧠 Kaizen methodology: learning every day to be better than yesterday.
 <!--
 **JoseAlbel/JoseAlbel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.